-Abu Dhabi has hosted an array of international events such as International Diabetes Foundation, World Urban Forum, World Ophthalmology Congress, World Future Energy Summit, and the Global Forum for Innovations Agriculture, IDEX the largest defense exhibition and conference in the Middle East, IBTM Arabia a meetings and events industry trade show.
+Abu Dhabi has hosted an array of international events such as the International Diabetes Foundation, the World Urban Forum, the World Ophthalmology Congress, the World Future Energy Summit, and the Global Forum for Innovations Agriculture, IDEX, the largest defense exhibition and conference in the Middle East, IBTM Arabia a meetings and events industry trade show.

 The National Exhibition Centre (ADNEC) is the largest exhibition center in the Middle East.
 The International Convention Centre (ICC), the emirate's largest indoor auditorium, can seat up to 6,000 people and host the biggest indoor events and business meetings.

 The Abu Dhabi Convention and Exhibition Bureau offer business solutions such as providing local expertise and planning events.
 A support team has been established to offer end-to-end services in collaboration with the industry and tourism leaders.
-Similar to Dubai, Abu Dhabi Convention and Exhibition Bureau recommends venues for business events, public relations, marketing support, and pre- and post-conference activities.
-These initiatives are in line with "Advantage Abu Dhabi" as part of the 2030 Economic Vision.
+Similar to Dubai, Abu Dhabi Convention and Exhibition Bureau recommends venues for business events, public relations, marketing support, and pre-and post-conference activities.
+These initiatives align with "Advantage Abu Dhabi" as part of the 2030 Economic Vision.
 The vision is to foster a highly competitive and sustainable business environment with excellent tourism and meeting facilities making Abu Dhabi a global hub for organizing large-scale business events.

 The United Arab Emirates is one of the most business-friendly countries globally, with a high a high focus on economic generation and innovation.
-As a result, the UAE is ranked 16 on the world bank ease of doing a businecompanies ss report of 2020.
+As a result, the UAE is ranked 16 on the world bank's ease of doing a busines companies report of 2020.

-There are different types of business licenses available to investors depending on the nature of business and industry.
-The four main licenses categories include Professional, Commercial, Tourism, and Industrial.
+Different types of business licenses are available to investors depending on the nature of the business and industry.
+The four main license categories include Professional, Commercial, Tourism, and Industrial.
 The commercial license is available for companies that are performing trading activities.
 The industrial license applies to companies that are manufacturing and processing goods.
 The professional license is most suited to consultancy-related firms in multiple fields of activities.
 The fourth type of license is the tourism license issued for businesses involved in providing tourism services for the ever-growing number of tourists visiting the UAE every year.

 There are three leading business jurisdictions in the Emirates: Mainland, Free Zone, and Offshore companies.
 Each emirate has an Economic Department that regulates the businesses in the jurisdictions.
 Each jurisdiction has a set of laws and business regulations that need to be adhered to.
 The selection of jurisdiction is dependent on the nature and scale of the business activity.
 For example, a mainland company with a commercial or industrial license requires a local partner.